 I had already been vocal about the stripes and had appeared on BBC Sussex breakfast radio to talk about the lighthouse at Beachy Head.

-I, together with many others joined the ‘Keep the Beachy Head Lighthouse’s Stripes!’ set up by Shirley Moth.
-It showed the level of concern among not only local residents but also the nation as people expressed their support by joining the Facebook group, following on Twitter, visiting the website and donating money to help save the stripes.
+I then found out others were also vocal and joined the ‘Keep the Beachy Head Lighthouse’s Stripes!’ set up by Shirley Moth.
+It showed the level of concern among not only local residents but also the nation as people expressed their support by joining the Facebook group, following on Twitter, visiting the website and donating money to help save the stripes of the Beachy Head Lighthouse.

 I helped with various money making ideas such as the competition in March 2012, idea for a walk to the lighthouse and profits from my book.